mrVectorz/snips/container_workshop.md

 #### Magnum

 ### Examples
-In this section we will have a few types of examples, ranging from debugging a failed container to setting up one mnually.
+In this section we will have a few types of examples, ranging from debugging a failed container to setting up one manually.

 #### Making a manual container
 This example is just to show a simple breakdown of how namespaces with cgroups can achieve a container-ish.